M-Moussa-De/PHP_Laravel_Course/e-shop/README.md

 ## Features

-- Signup and signin system (signup, signin, remember me, forgot password, login using Facebook or Gmail)
+- Signup and signin system
 - Admin dashboard (CRUD)
 - Rols and permission (User and admin)
 - Cart
 - Pagination system
 - Change language
 - Contact us
+- Admin profile
+- To Do List

 ## Main used technologies and tools